-However, besides the above listed rulers of smartphone industry, there are a number of other operating systems, good and bad, that are still struggling to win the attentions of users.
+However, besides the above-listed rulers of the smartphone industry, there are a number of other operating systems, good and bad, that are still struggling to win the attention of users.
 The first previews of the Ubuntu OS for mobile devices looked really charming.
-It was ported to several Android devices in partly functional state.
-However, the curiosity phase of Ubuntu OS soon faded out and now we have another ambitious project from the Mozilla family that is having tough time in creating a space for itself in market.
+It was ported to several Android devices in the partly functional state.
+However, the curiosity phase of Ubuntu OS soon faded out and now we have another ambitious project from the Mozilla family that is having a tough time in creating a space for itself in the market.

 Mozilla’s Firefox OS might be struggling to compete with the bigger giants but, like Ubuntu OS, it has finally made its way into Android.
 XDA member abtekk has been releasing his ported Firefox OS for the Nexus 5 since April, but all the earlier versions of his port had serious bugs.
 Finally, he has uploaded the latest nightly of the OS that can be said to be highly (if not fully) functional.

 If you are an adventurous Nexus 5 user who is keen to give a try to the Firefox OS, it’s your time to experience something new.
 The latest nightly of ROM is available as system images that can be flashed using Fastboot command just like you install the factory images.
 The performance of the ROM is a little laggy and you might experience occasional glitches while scrolling the screen.
 The only major feature that did not work for me was the camera.
 Everything else, including phone, data, and WiFi work fine.